TenkyuChimata/linux-wireless-reg-unlocked/README.md

 ## ⚠️ Known limitations

-- 6 GHz still depends on firmware capabilities
+- 5 GHz and 6 GHz AP operation may still be restricted by firmware
-- Some AP modes may fail due to firmware constraints
+- Hardware/firmware may prevent actual transmission on some channels
+- Displayed capabilities may exceed real hardware capability
+- Behavior may vary across different Intel chipsets and firmware versions
-- Future kernel updates may break patch offsets
+- Future kernel updates may break patch compatibility